Multi-family, 2-to-4-unit homes are affordable and surprisingly easy to buy.

-In Chicago, where 2-4 unit properties make up 26% of the rental market, homebuyers have a unique opportunity to collect passive income, build wealth, and benefit from tax breaks that aren't available when you buy a single-family home.
+In Chicago, two, three, and four flats are 26% of the rental market, presenting a unique opportunity to collect passive income, build wealth, and benefit from tax breaks unavailable when buying a single-family home.

-A multi-family, 2-4 unit property is a type of real estate that contains two to four separate living units within one building.
+A multi-family, 2-to-4-unit property is a type of real estate that contains two, three, or four separate living units within one building.
 The units are separated by walls and have separate entrances, kitchens, and bathrooms but may share common spaces like yards or driveways.

 The properties are often referred to as duplexes, triplexes, or fourplexes.
 In Chicago, we call them 2, 3, or 4 flats.
 No matter what you call them, one person owns the property, and each unit's rent helps the owner pay the mortgage, tax, insurance, and other expenses.

-The down payment for a multi-family, 2-4 unit property can vary depending on several factors, such as the purchase price, type of loan, and whether or not you'll live there.
+The down payment for a multi-family, 2-to-4-unit property can vary depending on several factors, such as the purchase price, type of loan, and occupancy—whether or not you'll live there.

-Occupancy: For a conventional loan, you need at least 25% for the down payment when buying a 2 to 4 unit investment property.
+Occupancy: When buying a 2-to-4-unit investment property, you need at least 25% for the down payment.
 You can't use an FHA loan to buy an investment property.
 FHA requires that you live there for at least a year after buying it.

-There’s no other potential investment for first-time homebuyers like a 2-4 unit property.
-It’s an affordable investment that can generate income, build wealth, and earn you tax breaks.
+There’s no other potential investment for first-time homebuyers like a 2-to-4-unit property.
+It’s an affordable investment that generates income, builds wealth, and earns tax breaks.

 You don’t need much money upfront to buy a multi-family home.
 If you’re going to live in one of the units, you’ll need a down payment of just 3.5% of the purchase price.
 This means you could qualify for a mortgage to buy a multi-family home with the same cash you’ve saved for the down payment on a single-family home or condo: